ChunMinChang/blog/_posts/2020-04-13-summary-of-cubeb-oxidation-on-mac-os.md

 since all the tests within `cargo test` are run in parallel by default.

 The audio library is heavily threaded code.
-It is based on various system APIs that may use *mutex* internally to query or update the device-related settings.
+It is based on various underlying system APIs that may use *mutex* internally to query or update the device-related settings.
-In addition, the library API can be called on different threads anytime.
+In addition, the library API can be called on the different threads anytime.

 In the past, most of the data-racing issues are found by investigating the bug reported by Firefox users at the time when the code is already shipped to the wild.
 Detecting data-racing issues effectively is a hard topic.
 However, `cargo test` framework lowers the barriers.

-All the tests within `cargo test` are run in parallel by default, which means we can spend less effort to write the custom code for running the tests on different threads.
+All the tests within `cargo test` are run in parallel by default, which means we can spend less effort to write the custom code for running the tests on the different threads.
-The tests will be executed on the different threads automatically.
+The tests will be executed in parallel automatically.
-As a result, the devious problems caused by data-racing emerge much more frequently, even when just running the unit tests.
+As a result, the obscure problems caused by data-racing emerge more frequently, even when just running the unit tests.
 It can show a surprising fact
 that some of the APIs cannot be run at the same time.

 ### Performance

-The performance for starting multiple streams is boosted to *35x* faster after fixing the data-racing issues.
+The performance for starting multiple streams simultaneously is boosted to *35x* faster after fixing the data-racing issues.

 Actually, this achievement is unexpected.